 - 1.1.
-The Concacaf Gold Cup [TM] (hereinafter: "The Competition"), is an official Concacaf National team' competition.
-The Competition shall be played in 2021 and shall take place in the dates and venues the Concacaf Council determines.
+The Concacaf Gold Cup (hereinafter: "The Competition"), is an official Concacaf National team's competition.
+The Competition shall be played in 2023 and shall take place in the dates and venues Concacaf determines.
 The competition is played every two years (odd years).
 All Member Associations affiliated to Concacaf are invited to participate. - 1.2.
-The Member Associations are required to participate with their "A" national team. - 1.3.
+The Member Associations are required to participate with their "A" National Team. - 1.3.
 The Competition consists of three (3) stages: - 1.3.1.
 Preliminary Stage (hereinafter: Gold Cup Prelims); - 1.3.2.
-Group Stage; - 1.3.3.
+Group Stage - 1.3.3.
 Knockout Stage; - 1.3.4.
 When referring to all three (3) stages hereinafter: The Competition. - 1.3.5.
-Concacaf shall be the responsible for organizing, hosting and staging The Competition.

-1.4.
-Qualifying to The Competition

-- 1.4.1.
-The qualifying competition to advance to the 2021 Concacaf Gold Cup shall be played among the National Teams of the Member Associations of Concacaf. - 1.4.2.
+Concacaf shall be the responsible for organizing, hosting and staging The Competition. - 1.4 Qualifying to The Competition - 1.4.1.
+The qualifying competition to advance to the 2023 Concacaf Gold Cup shall be played among the National Teams of the Member Associations.
+Concacaf may also invite one guest participant. - 1.4.2.
 Upon entering the Competition, all Member Associations automatically undertake to accept that all administrative and refereeing matters related to such Competition shall be dealt with the approved regulations. - 1.4.3.
-Upon entering the Competition, all Member Associations automatically undertake to accept that all disciplinary and appeals matters (e.g. sanctions, procedures, etc.) will be dealt with in accordance with the submitted and approved regulations. - 1.4.4.
-The qualified PMAs to The Competition will be determined as follows: - 1.4.4.1.
-The third-place finishers from each of the four (4) League A groups of the Concacaf Nations League Group Stage 2019 will qualify to the 2021 Gold Cup Prelims. - 1.4.4.2.
-The second-place finishers from each of the four (4) League B groups of the Concacaf Nations League Group Stage 2019 will qualify to the
+Upon entering the Competition, all Member Associations automatically undertake to accept that all disciplinary and appeals matters (e.g., sanctions, procedures, etc.) will be dealt with in accordance with the submitted and approved regulations. - 1.4.4.
+The qualified Participating Member Associations (PMAs) to The Competition will be determined as follows:

-2021 Gold Cup Prelims.
+2023 Gold Cup Prelims